5 Short Nursing Stories from Nurse Beth

 There was a Spanish only speaking patient without insurance who was about to be discharged with a new diagnosis of diabetes.
 He was a migrant worker in the grape fields, and along with his wife Maria, had three small children.
 There was a rush to send him home and a push for the bed, but something was really bothering me.

 He had no glucometer machine to test himself with.
 I saw many other patients sent home with follow-up care and equipment.
-I knew the ravages of diabetes and what his body would look like in years to come if he didn’t get care and didn’t understand his condition.
+I knew what diabetes would do to his body if he didn’t get care and didn’t understand his condition.

 We were letting him down.
 The worst part was he trusted us.
 I was his discharge nurse.